EighteenZi/rocksdb_wiki/Write-Stall.md

 RocksDB has extensive system to slow down writes when flush or compaction can't keep up with the incoming write rate.
-Without such a system, short-lived write bursts would:
+Without such a system, if users keep write more than the hardware can handle, the database will:

 * Increase space amplification, which could lead to running out of disk space;
 * Increase read amplification, significantly degrading read performance.

-The idea is to smooth out write bursts by slowing down writes.
-However, write stall harms write latency.
+The idea is to slowdown incoming write to the speed that the database can handle.
+However, sometimes the database can be too sensitive to a temporary write burst, or underestimate what the hardware can handle.

 To find out whether your DB is suffer from write stalls, you can look at:

 * LOG file, which will contain info log when write stalls are triggered;
 * [Compaction stats](https://github.com/facebook/rocksdb/wiki/RocksDB-Tuning-Guide#compaction-stats) found in LOG file.